sassafracas/datadog-code-assignment/readme.md

   This is our yaml file which specifies we want to run our check every 45 seconds.

-  # Step Three - Visualizing Our Metric
+  ## Step Three - Visualizing Our Metric

   Now we want to visualize our custom my_metric check.
 To do this we'll use the Datadog API to create timeboards.
 I've included the script inside the `api_call.rb` file.
 It creates three timeboards.
+I used the API documentation to figure out what my graph hashes should look like, and also used the dotenv gem to store the API and app keys in an `.env` file in order to not expose my keys when I upload this to github.

 ![my_metric timeboards](/timeboards.png "The three timeboards that were created")